fommil/fpmortals/manuscript/backmatter.md

                         println line
 ~~~~~~~~

-The more explicit `NamedFieldPuns` requires each imported field to be listed
+`NamedFieldPuns` requires each imported field to be listed explicitly, which is
-explicitly, which is more boilerplate but makes the code easier to read:
+more boilerplate but makes the code easier to read:

 {lang="text"}
 ~~~~~~~~